dadody1234/IP-Geolocation-Finder/README.md

 - **Fullscreen Modal:** Click "View Details & Map" to open a fullscreen modal showing comprehensive geolocation details along with an interactive map.
 - **100% Free & Open Source:** Uses free APIs (ip-api.com and OpenStreetMap) and libraries (Bootstrap, Leaflet) that require no registration.
 - **Bilingual Comments:** The source code includes bilingual (English and Italian) comments for added clarity.

 ---

-## Demo

-To see the live demo, clone the repository and run it locally on your machine.
-(Example: using PHP's built-in local server)

----